launchdarkly-labs/ld-nextjs/README.md

 }
 ```

-Don't worry `initSsr` checks to ensure the ssr client is initialized only once even if you call it multiple times.
+Don't worry `initSsrLDClient` checks to ensure the ssr client is initialized only once even if you call it multiple times.
 Note that you only need to use this workaround if you actually need to evaluate flags in a page component.
-For example, if you only evaluate flags in children components below Page, then you can safely ignore this completely and just call `initSsr` once in the root layout.
+For example, if you only evaluate flags in children components below Page, then you can safely ignore this completely and just call `initSsrLDClient` once at the root layout.